 The Union is a grotesque constitutional anomaly.
 It is not normal.
 It is a gruesome distortion of normality.
-It is an artifice intended to prevent Scotland functioning as a normal nation.
+It is an artifice intended to prevent Scotland from functioning as a normal nation.
 As such, it intrudes into every aspect of life in Scotland.
 It touches and taints everything with its poison.

-From Roman times until well into the 20th century water was piped into people’s homes through plumbing made of lead.
+From Roman times until well into the 20th-century water was piped into people’s homes through plumbing made of lead.
 Lead is poisonous.
 It leaches into the water that people then drink making them ill.
 Killing them slowly and horribly.

 Having water piped into your home is a great convenience.
 But is it worth the harm caused by pipes made of toxic material?
 I’m guessing most of you will reckon it isn’t.

 Eventually, enough people reckoned the harm caused by lead water pipes was unacceptable and they were phased out in favour of less toxic materials.
 Phased out.
 Not ripped out.
 Not immediately and completely replaced.

 Lead water pipes were still in use decades after their harmful effects were known.
 Why?

 There are probably lots of complicated explanations for lead water pipes continuing in use even when it was known that they were making people seriously ill.
 But two words suffice as a simple explanation.

 Ignorance and avarice.